-16. The claim of the Tata Iron and Steel Company for protection to the steel industry is embodied in The claim of the Tata their original representation Iron and Steel Company dated on behalf of the Steel in-27th/28th July 1923.
-Briefly the proposal dustry. made was that an all-round duty of 331 per cent. ad valorem should be imposed on all kinds of steel manufactured by the Company at Jamshedpur.
+16. The claim of the Tata Iron and Steel Company for protection to the steel industry is embodied in The claim of the Tata original representation dated the the_r Iron and Steel Company on behalf of the Steel in-27th/28th July 1923.
+Briefly the proposal dustry. made was that an all-round duty of $33\frac{1}{3}$ per cent, ad valorem should be imposed on all kinds of steel manufactured by the Company at Jamshedpur.
 When we endeavoured to ascertain on what basis this figure had been arrived at, no very lucid explanation was forthcoming.
 Mr. Peterson, giving oral evidence on behalf of the Company, stated that generally the Company were of opinion that rolled steel was likely to enter India at a price, without duty, of about Rs.
 150 per ton, and that the Company could sell steel at a reasonable profit "at or under Rs.
 200 a ton."
-A claim so vaguely conceived clearly required the closest scrutiny before any conclusion could be formed as to its This involved a minute examination of the cost of production of rolled steel at Jamshedpur and a review of the fluctuations in the price of imported steel.
+A claim so vaguely conceived clearly required the closest scrutiny before any conclusion could be formed as to its merits.
+This involved a minute examination of the cost of production of rolled steel at Jamshedpur and a review of the fluctuations in the price of imported steel.
 The results of our investigations will be set forth at length, but in the first instance it is necessary to consider the claim of the steel industry to protection from a more general point of view.